K4kug3n/jpl/README.md

 # Just a Programming Language

-JPL is a toy language to practice programming language creation, made in rust as learning project
+JPL is a toy language to practice programming language creation, made in Rust as learning project

 ## Current Grammar
 Hardly inspired by Compilers & Interpreters course from University of Geneva